Xion/gae-signals/README.markdown

 ## Issues

-* Currently signals are handled at the level of WSGI middleware, which might be too low for many use cases, such as signals specific to logged-in user.
 * Delivering signals is slightly paranoid about consistency which makes it perform one memcache request per signal (plus additional one for locking).
 This might not be necessary